ZiwenZhuang/DiDiProject/README.md

 2. The path object
   It is designed to standarlize the paths in the gps file, which simplifies all the gps information into a graph.
 (Maybe represented in a adjacent list)

+3. The order object
+  It is used to store the order, start point, end point, path and the time stamps.